Base sizes for finite linear groups with solvable stabilisers: Definitions and preliminaries

 where the last equality holds since $\omega_1$ and $\omega_2$ lie in distinct $H \cdot G_0$-orbits.
 Hence $\omega_1'$ and $\omega_2'$ lie in distinct $G$-orbits.
 The same argument shows that all of the $\omega_i'$ lie in distinct $G$-orbits, so $\Reg_S(G,5)\ge 5$. \end{proof}

-Further we state two classical results on the structure of solvable linear groups. \begin{Lem}[{\cite[\S 18, Theorem 5]{sup}}] An irreducible solvable subgroup of $\GL_n(q)$ is either primitive, or conjugate in $\GL_n(q)$ to a subgroup of the wreath product $S \wr \Gamma$ where $S$ is a primitive solvable subgroup of $\GL_m(q)$ and $\Gamma$ is a transitive solvable subgroup of the symmetric group $\Sym(k)$ and $km = n$.
+Further we state two classical results due to Suprunenko. \begin{Lem}[{\cite[\S 18, Theorem 5]{sup}}] An irreducible solvable subgroup of $\GL_n(q)$ is either primitive, or conjugate in $\GL_n(q)$ to a subgroup of the wreath product $S \wr \Gamma$ where $S$ is a primitive solvable subgroup of $\GL_m(q)$ and $\Gamma$ is a transitive solvable subgroup of the symmetric group $\Sym(k)$ and $km = n$.
 In particular, an irreducible maximal solvable subgroup of $\GL_n(q)$ is either primitive, or conjugate in $\GL_n(q)$ to $S \wr \Gamma$, where $S$ is a primitive maximal solvable subgroup of $\GL_m(q)$ and $\Gamma$ is a transitive maximal solvable subgroup of $\Sym(k)$. \end{Lem}

 \begin{Lem}[{\cite[\S 18, Theorem 3]{sup}}] Let $H$ be a subgroup of $\GL_n(q)$.
 In a suitable basis $\beta$ of $V$, the matrices $g\in H$ have the shape

 where the mapping $\gamma_i: H \to \GL_{n_i}(q)$, $g \mapsto g_i$ is an irreducible representation of $H$ of degree $n_i$, and $g_{i,j}$ is an $(n_i \times n_j)$ matrix over $\mathbb{F}_q$, and $n _1 + \ldots + n _k = n$.
 The group $H$ is solvable if and only if all the groups